-Cocoa Powder: This recipe uses unsweetened cocoa powder.
-I recommend using a good quality cocoa powder because you will taste the cocoa since this recipe uses so few ingredients.
+Cocoa Powder: This recipe uses unsweetened dutch process cocoa powder.
+I have not tested the recipe with natural cocoa powder.
 I like using dutch processed cocoa as it has a richer color and flavor.

 Powdered Sugar: This recipe is sweetened with powdered sugar also known as confectioners sugar.
 This recipe will not work with regular granular sugar.